TeCSAR-UNCC/PoseLift/README.md

 # PoseLift: Exploring Pose-Based Anomaly Detection for Retail Security: A Real-World Shoplifting Dataset and Benchmark

 ## Overview
 This directory contains the PoseLift dataset published in WACV 2025 conference.
 PoseLift is a dataset created specifically for detecting shoplifting behaviors using pose-based anomaly detection techniques.
 Built in collaboration with a retail store, PoseLift captures real-world shopping and shoplifting behaviors while addressing key challenges such as privacy concerns.
-PoseLift dataset includes bounding box, person ID, and pose annotations, along with frame-level labels for shoplifting, categorizing all frames into two groups: normal behavior or shoplifting.
+The PoseLift dataset includes pose sequence data and frame-level labels for shoplifting.

 ## Dataset Description
 ### Features